Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 Middle-aged man reviewing a smartphone list of common Russian scammer names with red flag icons, plus magnifying glass and Verified badge — 2025 update

-Who this is for: Men who are chatting online with women from Russia (or “near Russia”) and want to spot red flags early—before sending money or personal data.
+Who this is for: Men who are chatting online with women from Russia or “near Russia” and want to spot red flags early before sending money, sharing documents, or making travel plans.

-What you’ll get: The 50 most common first-name aliases we see in reports, last-name patterns that repeat, and the 12 messaging behaviors that usually come with them—plus a safe plan to verify.
+What you’ll get: The 50 most common first-name aliases we see in reports, last-name patterns that repeat, and the 12 messaging behaviors that usually come with them — plus a safer next-step plan.

 Important: The names below are aliases and common first names repeatedly used in scam reports.
 Many are also carried by real, honest women.
 Treat any name as a signal to verify, not a verdict.

 Scam crews test what works, then reuse it.
 Beautiful, short, familiar first names convert better in chats and on dating platforms.
-Agencies and operators also recycle the same galleries of photos across multiple “personas,” swapping only the first name and city (e.g., “Anna, St. Petersburg” becomes “Olga, Moscow” the next week).
-That’s why the same names appear in thousands of cases worldwide.
+Agencies and operators also recycle the same galleries of photos across multiple personas, swapping only the first name and city.
+That is why the same names appear again and again in reports worldwide.

 The Top 50 First-Name Aliases We See Most Often